ocaml/v2.ocaml.org/site/manual/4.00/manual007.md

 <a name="c:advexamples"></a></p><p></p><p><br>
 <br>
-</p><p>In this tutorial, we show some larger examples using objects, classes
+</p><p>In this chapter, we show some larger examples using objects, classes
 and modules.
 We review many of the object features simultaneously on the example of a bank account.
 We show how modules taken from the standard library can be expressed as classes.
 Lastly, we describe a